1951 Alabama Crimson Tide football team: Mississippi Southern

 After the Mississippi Southern Southerners took a 7–0 lead, the Crimson Tide responded with 40 unanswered points for the 40–7 victory at Denny Stadium.
 The lone Southern touchdown came early in the first quarter on a two-yard Granville Hart run for their brief 7–0 lead.
 Alabama responded with touchdowns on 58-yard Virgil Willis interception return and runs of 53 and five yards by George McCain for a 19–7 Crimson Tide lead at the end of the first quarter.
 They then closed the game with touchdowns on a four-yard Bobby Marlow run in the third and two-yard Thomas Tharp run and 21-yard Clell Hobson pass to Bobby Luna in the fourth quarter.
-The victory improved Alabama's all-time record against Mississippi Southern to 5–0.